oxylok/122-22-07/docs/running_miner.md

 This guide provides detailed instructions for setting up and configuring the Bitrecs miner on **Ubuntu 24.10 LTS**.
 The Bitrecs subnet is designed to be accessible to miners with varying computational resources, making it suitable for home enthusiasts, local mining operations, and industrial-scale farms.

-For quick deployment, you can use the installation script, otherwise follow the manual guide below.
+For quick deployment, you can use the installation .sh script, otherwise follow the manual guide below.
 Update your packages before running the install script.
 ```bash
 sudo apt-get update && sudo apt-get upgrade -y
 curl -sL https://raw.githubusercontent.com/bitrecs/bitrecs-subnet/refs/heads/main/scripts/install_miner.sh | bash